 On 15 December the UNSC adopted a resolution extending UNMISS' mandate for an additional year.
 The resolution also authorized UNMISS to monitor, investigate and report on incidents of hate speech and incitement to violence in cooperation with the UN Office on Genocide Prevention and the Responsibility to Protect.
 On 23 December the UNSC failed to adopt a resolution authorizing an arms embargo and further targeted sanctions when eight members of the Council abstained from voting.

-On 20 March the UN Human Rights Council adopted a resolution extending the Commission on Human Rights' mandate for an additional year and authorizing it to preserve evidence and clarify responsibility for alleged gross violations and abuses of human rights.
+On 20 March the UN Human Rights Council adopted a resolution extending the mandate of the international Commission on Human Rights in South Sudan for an additional year and authorizing it to preserve evidence and clarify responsibility for alleged gross violations and abuses of human rights.
 The resolution also recalled "that the Government of South Sudan has the primary responsibility to protect all populations in the country."

-The government must fully implement all provisions of the August 2015 peace agreement and UNSC Resolution 2304.
+The government must fully implement all provisions of the ARCSS and UNSC Resolution 2304.
 The government, SPLA, SPLA-IO and affiliated militias must ensure that UNMISS is able to move freely and without threats to their personnel.
 The inviolability of UN compounds must be respected.
-UNMISS must be enabled to fully implement its mandate, especially regarding providing adequate protection to vulnerable civilians.
+UNMISS must be enabled to fully implement its mandate, especially regarding providing robust protection to vulnerable civilians.

 The UNSC and IGAD should immediately impose an arms embargo on South Sudan and expand targeted sanctions against senior military commanders deemed to be exacerbating or profiting from the ongoing conflict.

-The African Union (AU) should expeditiously establish the HCSS and ensure it has the resources to investigate and prosecute individuals responsible for mass atrocities committed since December 2013.
+The African Union and the government should expeditiously establish the HCSS in accordance with the 26 July roadmap and ensure it has the resources to investigate and prosecute individuals responsible for mass atrocities committed since December 2013.
 The government, AU and international community must hold those responsible for atrocities in South Sudan accountable, regardless of their affiliation or position.